PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition: Related Work

 \subsection{Local Feature Methods}

-BTC~\cite{yuan2024btc} extracts keypoints from detected planes, forms triangles as viewpoint-invariant global descriptors, and verifies matches via point correspondence.
-STD~\cite{yuan2023std} extracts stable triangles from keypoints for loop closure detection within SLAM pipelines.
+STD~\cite{yuan2023std} encodes keypoints extracted on plane boundaries into viewpoint-invariant stable triangle descriptors for loop closure detection within SLAM pipelines.
+BTC~\cite{yuan2024btc} extends STD by combining the triangle descriptor with a binary descriptor that encodes each keypoint's local neighborhood, verifying matches via vertex correspondence.
 While these approaches perform well when integrated with a mapping backend, their reliance on explicit geometric verification restricts inference speed, making them less suited for standalone pairwise evaluation.